gdemengin/ssh-singleton/README.md

-jenkins ssh server (based on jekins agent) to test ssh-singleton
+jenkins ssh server (based on jenkins agent) to test ssh-singleton